Section 9: Student Code of Conduct & Procedures

 - The term “University official” includes any person employed by the University or an out-sourced auxiliary service who performs assigned administrative or professional responsibilities, including conducting classroom activities;

-- The term "Student Life staff" includes resident assistants, graduate resident coordinators, and the Director of Student Life;
+- The term “Student Life staff” includes resident assistants, coordinators/hall directors, and the Director of Student life;

 - The term “member of the University community” includes any person who is a student, faculty member, University official or any other person employed by the University, including any University auxiliary service employee and vendors;

 - The term “University premises” includes all land, buildings, facilities, and other property in the possession of, owned, used, or controlled by the University;

 - The term “University organization” means any number of persons who have complied with the formal requirements for University recognition/registration;

 - The term “conduct review body” means any person or persons authorized to determine whether a student has violated the Student Code of Conduct and to recommend imposition of sanctions; exercise disciplinary action following a proper hearing.
 The University will exercise this right in cases where its reputation or orderly functions as an academic community are involved;

 - The term “appellate body” means any person or persons authorized to consider the appeal of a conduct review body’s determination that a student has violated the Student Code of Conduct or the sanctions imposed by the conduct review body;